Eight Forest Lane

 Vegan Vodka Pasta

-So why vodka?
-What does it actually taste like?
 The vodka balances the sweetness of the tomato with a subtle pepperiness.
-The specific flavour will depend on the vodka but it’s an almost spicy, delicious and creamy result that is so addicting.
+The specific flavour will depend on the vodka but it’s a spicy, delicious and creamy result that is so addicting.

 Key Ingredients

-Unlike a lot of vegan vodka pasta recipes you’ll see online, this one is completely cashew nut free!
-You should find most of the ingredients you’ll need in the pantry already, and of course in the liquor cabinet.
+This vegan vodka pasta recipe is made without cashews!
+So you should find most of the ingredients you’ll need in the pantry already, and of course in the liquor cabinet.

-• Onion and garlic – chop these as fine as you can for the flavour base of the sauce.
-I usually do 3 good sized cloves of garlic and find that it gives a really good amount of flavour for my liking, but adjust based on your tastes.
+• Garlic – I usually do 3 good sized cloves of garlic and find that it gives a really good amount of flavour for my liking, but adjust based on your tastes.

 • Tomato paste – this will be what gives the sauce that rich, tomato flavour and vibrant colour.